 PokharaIV is probably one of the best races to take on if you are unsure about stage racing.
 The course has been designed so that they can be cut short in the event of fatigue and you can even sit out a stage if the going is too hard.

 Will there be bike washing facilities?

-Yes, we will have a designated area at the Butterfly Lodge whether either yourself or the race mechanic (services to be paid for) can wash your bike.
+Yes, we will have a designated area at the hotel whether either yourself or the race mechanic (services to be paid for) can wash your bike.

 Will there be a bike mechanic?

 Yes, there will be a bike mechanic based at the hotel.
 A bike clean and lubricate can be booked in advance at a cost of $120 for the 4 sessions via the application form.
 This will also entitle the rider to a reduced fee of $30 per hour for additional repairs that may need to be carried out.
 A bike clean and lubricate can be booked on the day at a cost of $40, with additional repairs at $40 per hour, but priority will be given to pre-booked clients.

 Will there be back up and a doctor available?

 There will be a fully qualified doctor based at the hotel / teahouse and a first aid team will (wherever possible) be sweeping each stage in case there are any injuries during the race.
 Please complete the medical section on the application form as comprehensively as possible so that our doctors are armed with all the correct information relating to your medical history.